-- 1. plain ASCII text, using "pidgin TEX" for mathematical symbols.
-(An explanation of this will come later.)

-- 2. HTML

-- 3. PostScript
+- 1. plain ASCII text, using "pidgin T_EX" for mathematical symbols.
+(An explanation of this will come later.) - 2.
+HTML - 3.
+DVI (T_EX output) - 4.
+PostScript or PDF (less satisfactory than the others because of file size)

-- 4. DVI

 Optical scanning of a handwritten page is discouraged (worth only one extra point).
-Proprietary formats such as Microsoft Word are not acceptable for Web display.
+Proprietary formats such as Microsoft Word .doc are not acceptable for Web display; output the file as HTML instead.

 You are strongly urged to keep a copy (or at least a rough draft) of your paper when you turn it in.
 Since your paper may be photocopied or put into a binder, please follow these technical guidelines: Use standard 8.5×11 -inch paper, not too flimsy.
 Avoid yellow paper, blue pens, and faint pencil.
 Don't write too close to the edge of the page!
 (Leave margins of about an inch.)
 Use one side of the paper only.
-Use of word processors, especially T_EX , is praiseworthy.
+Use of word processors, especially T_EX, is praiseworthy.
+(Note that Maple files can be exported as IAT_EX or as HTML.)
 Finally, the following information must appear at the top of the first page of your paper:

-Your name Your calclab account name

-Week number Problem number (3 numbers separated by periods)

-Indication if the paper is late or revised (see below)

-URL of the Web version of your paper (if it exists).
+Your nameYour calclab account nameYour attendance sheet numberAssignment (week) numberProblem number (3 numbers separated by periods)Indication if the paper is late or revised (see below)URL of the Web version of your paper (if it exists).

 (Please don't put your name, etc., on a separate cover sheet.
-That just wastes paper.)
+That just wastes paper.
+DO NOT write your full Social Security number on papers.
+The attendance sheet number (available during Week 2) is optional, but it will help put the papers into alphabetical order quickly.)

 Please note: Homework authorship in this class is individual.
 Your group membership is relevant only to reviewing.
 On the other hand, informal discussion with other students about homework problems is permitted, even encouraged.
-(That remark does not apply, of course, to anything announced as a take-home test.
-Three students in Fall '95 Math.
-311 had their course grades lowered because they cheated on the take-home part of the final exam.
-Defend the meaningfulness of your grade - do not tolerate the development of such a climate!)
+(That remark does not apply, of course, to anything announced as a take-home test.)